MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Tearing Signal
 --------------

 In this example, the drawing time is 7ms, the time between end of drawing and call to ``Display.flush()`` is 1ms and the flush time is 6ms.
-So the expected rendering frequency is 7 + 1 + 6 = 14ms.
+So the expected rendering frequency is 7 + 1 + 6 = 14ms (71.4Hz).
 Flush starts just after the call to ``Display.flush()`` and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
 By consequence the LCD content is refreshed during the LCD refresh time.
 The content can be corrupted: flickering, glitches etc. The rendering frequency is faster than LCD refresh rate.

 .. figure:: images/uiDisplaySync01.*
    :width: 100%

 In this example, the times are identical to previous example.
 The tearing signal is used to start the flush in respecting the LCD refreshing time.
-The rendering frequency becomes smaller: it is cadenced on the tearing signal, every 16ms.
+The rendering frequency becomes smaller: it is cadenced on the tearing signal, every 16ms (62.5Hz).
 During 2ms, the CPU can schedule other tasks or goes in idle mode.
 The rendering frequency is equal to LCD refresh rate.

 .. figure:: images/uiDisplaySync02.*
    :width: 100%

 In this example, the drawing time is 14ms, the time between end of drawing and call to ``Display.flush()`` is 1ms and the flush time is 6ms.
-So the expected rendering frequency is 14 + 1 + 6 = 21ms.
+So the expected rendering frequency is 14 + 1 + 6 = 21ms (47.6Hz).
 Flush starts just after the call to ``Display.flush()`` and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
-The rendering frequency is higher than LCD refresh rate.

 .. figure:: images/uiDisplaySync03.*
    :width: 100%

 In this example, the times are identical to previous example.
 The tearing signal is used to start the flush in respecting the LCD refreshing time.
 The drawing time + flush time is higher than LCD tearing signal period.
-So the flush cannot start at every tearing peak: it is cadenced on two tearing signals, every 32ms.
+So the flush cannot start at every tearing peak: it is cadenced on two tearing signals, every 32ms (31.2Hz).
 During 11ms, the CPU can schedule other tasks or goes in idle mode.
 The rendering frequency is equal to LCD refresh rate divided by two.

 .. figure:: images/uiDisplaySync04.*
    :width: 100%